Master These Investor Mapping Techniques To Secure Funding

 What is investor mapping?

-How do I approach an investor for a startup?
+How do I approach an investor for my startup?